sogeuni/contents/abs/beyond-the-basic/internal-variables.md

 $REPLY

-The default value when a variable is not supplied to [[internal#^READREF|read]].
-Also applicable to [[testbranch#^SELECTREF|select]] menus, but only supplies the item number of the variable chosen, not the value of the variable itself.
+The default value when a variable is not supplied to [[internal-commands-and-builtins#^READREF|read]].
+Also applicable to [[testing-and-branching#^SELECTREF|select]] menus, but only supplies the item number of the variable chosen, not the value of the variable itself.

 ```bash
 #!/bin/bash